rouni001/CLARK/README.md

 the database that classify_metagenome.sh and other scripts use as reference for their computations.

-- estimate_abundance.sh: It computes the abundance estimation (count/proportion
+- `estimate_abundance.sh`: It computes the abundance estimation (count/proportion
 of objects assigned to targets).

-- evaluate_density_confidence.sh and evaluate_density_gamma.sh: These two scripts
+- `evaluate_density_confidence.sh` and `evaluate_density_gamma.sh`: These two scripts
 take in input one or several CLARK results (containing confidence/gamma scores) and output/plot the density of assignments per confidence score (or gamma score).

-- buildSpacedDB.sh: It creates the sets of discriminate spaced k-mers from the selected databases.
+- `buildSpacedDB.sh`: It creates the sets of discriminate spaced k-mers from the selected databases.

-- clean.sh: This script will delete permanently all data related (generated and downloaded) of the database directory defined in set_targets.h.
+- `clean.sh`: This script will delete permanently all data related (generated and downloaded) of the database directory defined in set_targets.h.

-- resetCustomDB.sh: It resets the targets definition with sequences (newly added/modified) of the customized database.
+- `resetCustomDB.sh`: It resets the targets definition with sequences (newly added/modified) of the customized database.
 Any call of this script must be followed by a run of set_target.sh.

-- updateTaxonomy.sh: To download the latest taxonomy data (taxonomy id, accession numbers, etc.) from the NCBI website.
+- `updateTaxonomy.sh`: To download the latest taxonomy data (taxonomy id, accession numbers, etc.) from the NCBI website.

-- makeSummaryTables.sh: To build three tables summarizing results from one or several CLARK reports file.
+- `makeSummaryTables.sh`: To build three tables summarizing results from one or several CLARK reports file.
 Given a rank r and a minimum abundance level (i.e., the ratio between number of reads classified to that taxon and the total number of reads in the report file) l, expressed in percent, passed in parameters, this script produces